authorjapps/zerocode/README.md

         }
 ```

-The following Test Case will fail.
+- The following scenario will fail.
 Why?

-Because you are asserting with an expected status as 500, but the end point actually returns 200.
+Because we are asserting with an expected status as 500, but the end point actually returns 200.

 ```javaScript
 {